connor4312/gulp-renderful/readme.md

+# Deprecated

+At the time I wrote this, I wasn't aware that EJS had added `includes` and other more advanced features itself several versions ago.
+I recommend using [gulp-ejs](https://github.com/rogeriopvl/gulp-ejs) instead of this!

 # gulp-renderful

 This package is designed to make the building of static sites easier and more enjoyable.
 Rather than using ugly PHP `includes`, you can now use EJS templating (or whatever else you like) backed by Express to render HTML.
 This allows you to, for example, include view partials with `<%- include somepartial.ejs %>`.